NightOwl888/BoboBrowse.Net/README.md

 Bobo-Browse is a powerful and extensible faceted search engine library built on top of Lucene.Net.
 It is a C# port of the [original Bobo-Browse project](https://github.com/senseidb/bobo) written in Java by John Wang.

 This project is based on earlier work from [here](https://bobo.codeplex.com/) and [here](https://github.com/zhengchun/Bobo-Browse.Net), but both of those versions are based on Bobo-Browse.Net 2.x.
-This is an (almost) complete port of [Bobo-Browse 3.2.0](https://github.com/senseidb/bobo/releases), which is fully compatible with [Lucene.Net 3.0.3](https://www.nuget.org/packages/Lucene.Net/).
+This is an (almost) complete port of [Bobo-Browse 4.0.2](https://github.com/senseidb/bobo/releases), which is fully compatible with [Lucene.Net 4.8.0](https://www.nuget.org/packages/Lucene.Net/).

 Features Not Implemented:

-1. bobo-contrib
-2. bobo-solr (doesn't make sense to port because this feature is a plugin for solr, a Java-based application).
-3. CollectDocIdCache feature of BoboBrowser (uses memory management in a way that is incompatible with .NET).
+1. CollectDocIdCache feature of BoboBrowser (uses memory management in a way that is incompatible with .NET).
-4. Util.PrimitiveMatrix, Util.FloatMatrix, and Util.IntMatrix (not used by the rest of the framework and are essentially just 2-dimensional arrays, which don't exist in Java but already exist in .NET).
+2. Util.PrimitiveMatrix, Util.FloatMatrix, and Util.IntMatrix (not used by the rest of the framework and are essentially just 2-dimensional arrays, which don't exist in Java but already exist in .NET).
-5. Util.MemoryManager and Util.MemoryManagerAdminMBean (uses memory management in a way that is incompatible with .NET).
+3. Util.MemoryManager and Util.MemoryManagerAdminMBean (uses memory management in a way that is incompatible with .NET).
-6. Index.MakeBobo (a console application that can be used for writing Lucene.Net indexes, but isn't required)
+4. Index.MakeBobo (a console application that can be used for writing Lucene.Net indexes, but isn't required)

-###Status###

-Stable

-###Documentation###
+### Status

+Alpha - awaiting port of StandardAnalyzer and QueryParser of Lucene.Net 4.8.0, as well as releases for .NET 3.5 and 4.0.

+### Documentation

 Read the documentation on the wiki: https://github.com/NightOwl888/BoboBrowse.Net/wiki

-###License###
+### License

 [Apache 2.0 License](https://github.com/NightOwl888/BoboBrowse.Net/blob/master/LICENSE.md)

-###Install Via NuGet###
+### Install Via NuGet

     PM> Install-Package BoboBrowse.Net

 See [our page on the NuGet gallery](https://www.nuget.org/packages/BoboBrowse.Net/).

-###Building the Source###
+### Building the Source

 You only need to build the source if you plan to customize the source, but these instructions are provided in case you need to do so.